FamilySearch/GEDCOM.io/_pages/tag-def/INDI-CENS.md

 specification:
   - Census
-  - An Individual Event.
-See also INDIVIDUAL_EVENT_STRUCTURE.
+  - An [Individual Event].
+See also `INDIVIDUAL_EVENT_STRUCTURE`.
   - census
   - Periodic count of the population for a designated locality, such as a national or state census.

 label: 'Census'